Closing the Uluru Climb

 Why the closure of the Uluru climb is reason to celebrate

-Expect one heck of a celebration on October 26, 2019.
-On that date, the Uluru climb will close for good.
-It will be a joyous day for the Anangu people, who have long asked visitors not to climb this sacred site, but that is not the only reason to celebrate.
+There was a heck of a celebration on October 26, 2019.
+On that date, the Uluru climb closed for good.
+It was a joyous day for the Anangu people, who have long asked visitors not to climb this sacred site, but that is not the only reason to celebrate.

 The closure of the Uluru climb tells us a lot about how tourism in the Red Centre has changed.
 A visit to Uluru is about more than sightseeing; it is now considered one of Australia’s most significant cultural destinations, a fact recognised by UNESCO way back in 1994.
 That was the year that the park received a World Heritage listing for its cultural landscape, having already been inscribed for its natural values back in 1987.